Neotron-Compute/Neotron-500-Hardware/README.md

 * Multiple I2C bus interfaces
 * Multiple CAN bus interfaces

 In terms of the CoreMark benchmark (and when running from internal Flash), this CPU is about the same speed as a Raspberry Pi Zero (despite running at just 40% of the clock speed), and somewhere around an 866 MHz Pentium III running from SDRAM.
-Running from external QuadSPI SRAM we expect it to be about 50% of that performance, but it should be able to run Quake ;)
+Running from external QuadSPI SRAM, however, is where we are down on performance.
+PC66 SDRAM has a peak of around 500 MiB/sec, and 32-bit 33.3 MHz DRAM is about 125 MiB/sec, whilst our QuadSPI SRAM is more like 40 MiB/sec.
+But I'm hoping it will run Doom.

 ### Memory Layout